 This morning you'll transfer to the airport for your flight to El Calafate.
 On arrival to Calafate you'll be transferred to your hotel for the next two night's accommodation.
 This township, founded in 1927, is best known as the 'national capital of the glaciers' and is the gateway to the Patagonian Los Glaciares National Park including the famous Perito Moreno Glacier.
 The afternoon is at leisure to explore the town or walk down to Lake Argentino to watch the waterbirds.

 Today we head towards the Andes, to the edge of the icecap, for a full day tour of the impressive Perito Moreno Glacier that advances across Lago Argentino.
+This day tour is on a shared service basis with other travellers.
 We spend several hours wandering the many paths that offer different vantage points of this calving glacier.
 The glacier is 4 km wide and 70 m high and descends to the surface of the lake, almost cutting the lake in two.
 Occasionally massive pieces break off and fall into the lake becoming icebergs and creating huge waves in the process.
 The groans and creaks of the active glacier precede dramatic falls of ice from its face.
 We return late afternoon to our hotel in Calafate.

 This morning we depart Calafate for the drive across Patagonia and the arid Argentine pampas to El Chalten (approx 4 hours).
 The village of El Chalten is in the heart of Los Glaciares National Park and it's from here that we make our day trips.
 The afternoon is at leisure before we enjoy dinner together this evening.